 grid function A grid variable whose global size is the size of the computational grid.
 (See also local array.)
-From another perspective, grid functions are functions (of any of the Cactus data types (see Section C1.9.8) defined on the domain of grid points.
+From another perspective, grid functions are functions (of any of the Cactus data typesdefined on the domain of grid points.
 Typically, grid functions are used to discretely approximate functions defined on the domain \Re^n , with finite differencing used to approximate partial derivatives.